cds1/Somules/README.md

 2) The analysis of this dataset is carried out by Seurat.

-3) Please note that we provide some scripts that require files to be in a certain format.
-Nonetheless, the scripts should be provide the information if the reader would like to repeat the analysis.
+3) Please note that we provide some scripts that require files to be in a specific format.
+Nonetheless, the scripts provide all the information required for the reader to repeat the analysis.